 23. Say “nothing” when your partner asks you what’s wrong

 Having been with your partner for as long as you have, you’re bound to be able to tell when something is wrong.
 If you’re considerate enough to address the elephant in the room and ask what’s wrong, they should (or you should) be able to answer with a response other than, “nothing.”

-Even if it remains confrontation and/or talking about the bitter or harsh truth, the road to repair, change and growth is completely dependent.
-Or at least that;s the theory suggested by Holly Richmond, a somatic psychologist and certified sex therapist.
+Even if it remains confrontation and/or talking about the bitter or harsh truth, the road to repair, change and growth are completely dependent.
+Or at least that’s the theory suggested by Holly Richmond, a somatic psychologist and certified sex therapist.